edwardWebsite/edwardWebsite.github.io/_posts/1993-01-11-facenetwork.md

 date:   1993-01-11
 author: Edward Laurence
 categories: portfolio
-description: "An image to network converter"
+description: "Converting an image to a network representation has never been so easy."
-image: "/assets/portfolio/facenetwork/front.png"
+image: "/assets/portfolio/facenetwork/home.png"
 frontcolor: white
 ---